About

 Prof Dr. Dr. Buechler - OP Image

-In 2016, he was appointed a senator for life of the German Society of Surgery and received a Lifetime Achievement Award from the European Pancreatic Club.
+In 2016, he was appointed Senator for Life of the German Society for Surgery and received a Lifetime Achievement Award from the European Pancreatic Club.
 He is an honorary member of numerous professional societies, including the Royal Society of Medicine of England since 1998, the Royal College of Surgeons of England since 2009, the American Surgical Association since 2010, and the American College of Surgeons since 2013.
 In 2009, he was elected to the German Academy of Sciences Leopoldina.
-He has received honorary doctorates from universities in Cluj-Napoca, Arad (Romania), Belgrade, and Minsk, from Vilnius University, Nanjing Medical University, and Pécs University and honorary professorships at Railway Medical College, Southeast University, and Medical University in Nanjing, as well as in Wuhan, Montevideo, and Prague.

 What does Markus W. Büchler do?